sematic-ai/sematic/developer-docs/README.md

 - cherry-pick the commits we want to include
 - follow all the other steps from the [Releasing](#releasing) section
-- switch to the `main` branch, make a commit that contains the previous version increase and reconciles the changelog, and merge a PR with this commit
+- switch to the `main` branch, make a commit that contains the previous version

-## Updating the CircleCi Image

-The image used for most of our CircleCi steps is built using `docker/Dockerfile.ci`.
-After updating it, open a PR with the change, push the image to Dockerhub using the PR number as a tag (in order to be able to maintain a history, and revert, if necessary), and update the `SEMATIC_CI_IMAGE` env var in the CircleCi project settings.